Pride Month

 Red for life; Orange for healing; Yellow for sunlight; Green for nature; Blue for harmony/serenity; and Purple for spirit.
 We believe that these are values that are profoundly compatible with Christianity.

 In recent years, triangular chevrons have been added to the left side of the flag, to produce what is now called the “Progress Pride” flag.
 It includes black and brown stripes, to recognize Black and Indigenous people, and other People of Colour (who have long been leaders in the LGBTQ2S+ movement).
 The light pink and powder blue stripes represent transgender men and women, and the white triangle stands for those who identify otherwise.
-This newer version of the flag also recognizes the “intersection” of issues of racism, sexual orientation and gender identity, and the struggle for equity and justice for all people
+This newer version of the flag also recognizes the “intersection” of issues of racism, sexual orientation and gender identity, and the struggle for equity and justice for all people who suffer exclusion, misunderstanding or oppression in our societies.

 For more information on Pride Month in SMCDSB schools, view the Pride Month 2021 Slideshow Presentation.